OpenGeoVis/PVGeo/joss/paper.md

 ## Mentions

-Development for PVGeo is complemented by development for PyVista:
+Development for PVGeo is complemented by development for PyVista.
-*3D plotting and mesh analysis through a streamlined interface for the Visualization Toolkit (VTK)* [@pyvista].
 PVGeo provides an extension package to PyVista linking data formats and filtering routines common in geoscientific disciplines to PyVista's generalized framework for 3D visualization.